BrunoMonti/BrunoMonti/README.md

 -------------------
 &emsp;

-- 🔭 I’m currently working on .
+- 🔭 I’m currently working on: **a personal project, converging my ocean/beach love with beach cleaning, in this case combining my concern for the environment and being able to do something for it, fitting or exchanging training for another physical effort with data analysis, I believe I found what they call ikigai.**
 - 📚 I'm also doing the .
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with: **with that personal project, either with more hands on deck to drag alongside or with the DataViz.**

 - 🌱 I’m currently learning **Metabase Bi Tool, GEE for Urban and Coastal Management, applying data science techniques.**
 - 👯 I’m looking to collaborate **on projects for strategic, business and management, creating simple solutions to complex problems, or maybe just breaking they down to small problems, give and implement fast solutions.**